Six overhead expense benchmarks to live by in your dental practice

 What it is:

-Discretionary Costs are the expenses you put on the books that are really at your discretion with how much you want to spend and it's not exactly part of running the practice.
+Discretionary Costs are the expenses that are really at your discretion with how much you want to spend and it's not exactly part of running the practice.
 This will be things like an auto lease and business gifts.
 If you need to cut practice costs short-term, Discretionary costs would be the first place to look.
+Our discretionary category would also include the costs you would pull out of expenses when doing an EBITDA valuation.

 Discretionary costs category includes items that many will think are part of running the practice and put them in other business costs.
 These will inflate your other costs and it's important to get these in their own category so you can monitor them to keep them under the 2% industry average because it's easy to over-do discretionary costs.